Guacamoleboy/IntelliJ-Typing-Sounds/README.md

 ### Open Source

 Code is fully Open Source.
 Feel free to contribute to the project if you feel like an update is needed.
-Make a Pull Request with Features / Fixes and I'll review it.
+Make a Pull Request with Features / Fixes to "review" branch and I'll review it.

 ____________________________________________________________